octopus-network/octopus-appchain-registry/README.md

 * `initial deposit for appchain <appchain_id>`:
   * The `appchain state` of the appchain corresponding to `appchain_id` must be `registered`.
 Otherwise, the deposit will be considered as `invalid deposit`.
-  * The amount of deposit must not be less than `initial deposit`.
+  * The amount of deposit must not be less than `minimum initial deposit`.
+Otherwise, the deposit will be considered as `invalid deposit`.
   * The state of the given appchain changes to `auditing`.
   * Generate log: `Received initial deposit <amount> for appchain <appchain_id> from <sender_id>.`
 * `upvote for appchain <appchain_id>`: